Nova A.

 • Get the Suggestions of your Instructor

-After going through all the above options, if you cannot reach some decision, consult your instructor for guidance.
+After going through all the above options, if you cannot make a decision.
 Prepare a list of suitable topics and ask your instructor to provide you with suggestions.

 It is much better than contemplating on your own.
 You will have a fixed path to walk on, and you will research the points presented in your paper.